thewatsonator/tutorial-x/public/content/tutorial-meta.md

 - No React context
 - Only 1 class with lifecycle method has been written

+Ant.Design component system does use context, state, and lifecycle methods but we do not need to manage these.
+By using a component system as the building blocks for our SPA we can avoid the need to use the more complex aspects of React.

 ### Component System Ant.Design

 The component system used can be found at https://ant.design/docs/react/introduce